 Despite the myriad changes to the modern music industry, a triple j addition is still one of the most sought after career goals for local artists.
 And while there’s no tried and true method to gaining triple j airplay, there are a few trade tips one should adhere to when pitching your single to Music Director Nick Findlay.

-Ahead of his panel at BIGSOUND next week, Nick Findlay offers TIO readers an insight into his role, covering how artists can catch his attention, the general rotation lifecycle of a song, his top tips for pitching music, and more.
+Nick Findlay offers TIO readers an insight into his role, covering how artists can catch his attention, the general rotation lifecycle of a song, his top tips for pitching music, and more.

 How many new songs do you listen to in a week?